bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/readme.md

 1. mkdir **part4-aws-ec2-instances**

 1. cd part4-aws-ec2-instances

+1. Run `docker build -t part4-aws-ec2-instances .`

+   The command above will create a docker image on your machine called **part4-aws-ec2-instances**.
+   The image ensures that python3, pip3, boto, boto3 and ansible 2.9
+   are installed.
+We installed **ansible** on the image because the image will be used by **molecule**, and molecule requires ansible to run tests.
+The Amazon ansible modules require the  **boto** and **boto3** packages.

 1. Create the Ansible Molecule role called **aws-ec2-instance**

-    1. Run `molecule init role --driver-name docker aws-ec2-instance`
+    1. Run `molecule init role --driver-name docker aws-ec2-instances`
-    1. Run `tree aws-ec2-instance`
+    1. Run `tree aws-ec2-instances`

-1. cd aws-ec2-instance/molecule/default
+1. cd aws-ec2-instances/molecule/default

 1. rm molecule.yml